 Bags of diatomaceous earth

-Treat your pets immediately if you notice fleas in your home.
-You can get flea and tic prevention medicine that is easy to apply and safe for your pet from your veterinarian.
-Two examples of this type of medicine are Frontline or Advantage.
+If you notice fleas in your home, the first thing you should do is treat your pet.
+You can get flea and tick prevention medicine that is easy to apply and safe for your pet from your veterinarian, such as Frontline or Advantage.
 It is important to treat your dogs and cats so that they do not continue to bring fleas into your home.

 Wash all bedding, pet beds, toys and washable pet items in hot water.
 You may need to wash bedding more often than normal, such as every other day for two weeks or more.
 You continue to kill fleas that are hatching or larvae that are growing into adult fleas when you wash these items in hot water.